 Military Academy Nominations

-* How and when to Apply: The deadline for our office receiving your COMPLETED application for nomination is October 18, 2019 at 5 PM.
+* How and when to Apply: The deadline for our office receiving your COMPLETED application for nomination is October 16, 2020 at 5 PM.
+Interviews will be conducted on November 13th, 2020.
 For those in college, the same time frame applies.

 *Admission to the Service Academies: Admission to the Academies is a two-tiered process.
 You must first receive a nomination from your Congressman or Senator, and then your application will be reviewed by the Academy for final appointment/admission to the respective Academy.